EMAG: Self-Rectifying Diffusion Sampling with Exponential Moving Average Guidance: Method

 \subsubsection{EMAG-I}

 In MMDiT's joint attention over text and image tokens, our default EMAG perturbs both Image$\rightarrow$Image and Image$\rightarrow$Text sub-blocks.
-While \textbf{EMAG-I} perturbs only the Image$\rightarrow$Image block.
-See Supplementary Sec.~\ref{sec:additional_implementation_details}.
+While EMAG-I perturbs only the Image$\rightarrow$Image block.
+See appendix Section E